William Thompson (general)

 William Thompson (July 5, 1736 – September 3, 1781) was a soldier from Pennsylvania who served as a colonel and later brigadier general in the Continental Army during the American Revolutionary War.

+Early life

-Thompson was born in Ireland and immigrated to Carlisle, Pennsylvania.
+Thompson was born in Ireland, on July 5, 1736, and later immigrated to Carlisle in the Province of Pennsylvania.

+Career

 During the French and Indian War, Thompson served as a captain in the Kittanning Expedition under John Armstrong.